increase conversions on your website

 Ensure Consistency in Tone

 Inconsistent messaging creates confusion and weakens trust.
-If one page sounds formal and technical while another is casual and conversational, visitors may struggle to connect with your brand.
+If one page sounds formal and technical while another is casual and chatty, visitors struggle to connect with your brand.

-Your website should have a consistent tone that reflects your brand personality and speaks directly to your audience.
-Whether your brand voice is authoritative, friendly, or professional, it should remain the same across all pages.
-A clear, familiar voice builds trust and keeps users engaged, making them more likely to convert.
+Your website should have a consistent tone that reflects your brand and speaks to your audience.
+Whether your voice is authoritative, friendly, or professional, it should hold steady across every page.
+A clear, familiar voice builds trust and keeps users engaged.

 69